 What is your winemaking philosophy?

 Okay, it's a difficult question but I would say, in a nutshell, I want the person who drinks my wine to want to drink a second glass.
 That is my philosophy.
-Then going into the technical elements.
-We were the first ones in our area to push the release date of the white wines and now everyone does it.
+Then going into the technical elements, we were the first ones in our area to push back the release date of the white wines and now everyone does it.
 Not before Christmas, which was the case, but giving six to eight months of stainless steel aging to the wines.

 At the same time, we didn't go through the oak process because you want to preserve the primary characteristics of the grapes.
 This makes our wines, white wines I'm talking about, drinkable, so you want to drink again, have the second glass, which is critical for me.
 But at the same time, you want to enhance the characteristics, the body.
 You want to give some time for the wine to express itself so you don't want to put it in the bottle too early.
 With the red, the philosophy is similar.
-What we say is that we try to be contemporary in style, so we use large oak casks, when I say large oak, it's between 10 and 20 extra liters of Slavonian oak.
+We try to be contemporary in style, so we use large oak casks and when I say large oak, it's between 10 and 20 extra liters of Slavonian oak.

-We use less aging for some wines when we believe that we don't need to do 18 months or 20 months or 24 months of oak aging.
-Like for the Serpico, that is in the Taurasi area; we don't believe you need to do 18 months which is the minimum to become a DOCG, we just don't do a DOCG.
+We use lees aging for some wines when we believe that we don't need to do 18 months or 20 months or 24 months of oak aging.
+Like for the Serpico, that is in the Taurasi area, we don't believe you need to do 18 months which is the minimum to become a DOCG, we just don't do a DOCG.
 So our idea is we make wines by respecting the grape and by respecting what the terroir is teaching us.
-I believe honestly our work in the winery is that we can only get what comes in from the vineyards.
+I believe, honestly, for our work in the winery, that we can only get what comes in from the vineyards.
 This approach is not just words.
 Our organization follows this approach.